Best Outdoor Toys for 5 Year Old Boys by Play Style

 Kmuxilal LED Bow and Arrow Set

 This set includes two light-up bows, suction cup arrows, and a glow-in-the-dark standing target, which makes it usable well past sunset.
-The suction arrows stick to the target with a noticeably stronger grip than typical cheaper sets, and the LED lights add a bit of extra motivation to keep practicing.
+The suction arrows stick to the target with a noticeably stronger grip than typical sets in this category, and the LED lights add motivation to keep practicing.

-It’s a good match for a 5 year old who likes the idea of aiming at something and seeing the result immediately, rather than a slower game that takes longer to play out.
+It’s a good match for a 5 year old who likes aiming at something and seeing the result immediately, rather than a slower game that takes longer to play out.

 Worth knowing: the suction cup arrows can wear out with heavy daily use.
 If your son tends to play with one toy obsessively for weeks at a time, it may be worth picking up a few replacement arrows alongside the set.